 - Step 3: Implement the Groovy Script

-- Step 4: Upload the related product group groovy script to MSP.
+- Step 4: Upload the related product group groovy script to MX.

 Step 1: Define the Table Structure to Maintain the Related Product Hierarchical Structure